-This acquisition was accounted for as a purchase, and accordingly, the results of operations of DMCC from January 5, 1996 forward are included in the Company's consolidated statements of operations.
-The portion of the purchase price allocated to in-process research and development was based on an independent appraisal.
-Such in-process research and development projects had not yet reached technological feasibility and had no alternative future use as of January 5, 1996.
-The purchase price was allocated to the fair value of assets acquired and liabilities assumed as follows (in thousands):
+For financial statement purposes, this acquisition was accounted for as a purchase, and accordingly, the results of operations of DMCC from January 5, 1996 forward are included in the Company's consolidated statements of operations.
+The fair market value of assets acquired and liabilities assumed was based on an independent appraisal.
+The portion of the purchase price allocated to in-process research and development represents projects that had not yet reached technological feasibility and had no alternative future uses as of January 5, 1996.